Where Does California Get its Water

 Even as the available supply of water dwindles in California, the state’s increasing demand from population and drought means water suppliers and water users must do all they can to squeeze the most use from each precious drop of water.
-Where Does California Get its Water?
+Where Does California Get Its Water?

-Groundwater-H2O that’s pumped from the ground
+- Groundwater-H2O pumped from the ground-H2O Wells

-Drainage Basins in Central Valley-20%
+- Drainage Basins in Central Valley

-Colorado River
+- Colorado River

-Desalinization
+- Desalinization

 The state of California moving into the 20th century decided to build thousands of miles of a complicated web of water reservoirs, dams, pipelines, aqueducts, and canals to ensure water to the lower southern end of the growing populated cities of the state.

-Where Does Northern California Get its Water
+Where Does Northern California Get Its Water Supply

 Northern California’s main supply of water around 75% where only 20% of California’s population resides comes from surface water and is replenished by precipitation in the form of rain or snow that melts in the spring.
 This is because most of the state’s precipitation occurs in the northern 1/3 of the state, above the city of Sacramento averaging 100 inches or more a year, where we find 75 percent of the available water.